Bicycle/In-Line Skating/Skateboarding Safety - Identifying High-Risk Situations

 - weather conditions that can change the surface condition of the road

-Skateboards:Skateboards, though popular among children and adolescents, send an estimated 50,000 people to hospital emergency rooms for treatment of injuries each year, according to the US Consumer Product Safety Commission.
+Skateboards:Skateboards, though popular among children and adolescents, send an estimated 50,000 children to hospital emergency rooms for treatment of injuries each year, according to the National SAFE KIDS Campaign.
 The most common injury from a skateboard crash is a fracture, although some skateboard falls or collisions with motor vehicles can be fatal.

 Most skateboard crashes occur because of irregular riding surfaces.
 In addition, inexperience (a skateboarder who has been skating for less than a week) accounts for one-third of all injuries.
 An injury to the wrist (sprain or fracture) is the most common result of a fall.